hayasilin/algorithm-objective-c/README.md

-# Algorithm-Objective-C
+# Algorithm Objective-C

 ## Hi community

-Here is some basic algorithm which written in Objective-C. Hope it helps, enjoy it!
+Here are some basic algorithm which written in Objective-C. Hope it helps, enjoy it!